Brain-WP/BrainMonkey/docs/functions-stubs.md

 -->
 # Bulk patching with stubs()

-`when()` and its related methods are quite simple and straightforward.
+`when()` and its related functions are quite simple and straightforward.

 However, it can be quite verbose when multiple functions needed to be patched.